Pediatric Orthopedic Surgeons treating a Distal Radius Fracture

 Application of a cast or splint is necessary if the distal radius fracture is in a favorable location.
 In many cases, it acts as a last resort up until the bone heals.
 For up to six weeks, a cast is worn.
 Then, for your child’s comfort and support, a detachable wrist splint will help.
 To recover appropriate wrist function and strength, children should begin physical therapy as soon as the cast is taken off.
 If the fracture appears unstable, the doctor will order X-rays at three weeks and again at six weeks.
 If the fracture was considered stable, x-rays would occur less often.

-The first step is to fix a fracture that is not aligned.
-A local anesthetic is frequently used by the doctor to prevent pain.
 After it has been properly adjusted and aligned, a plaster cast or splint is put on.
 If a child can wear a cast to heal a broken bone without surgery, your orthopedic surgeon will make that determination.

 Surgery for Distal Radius Fractures